 Example: You can set your deluxe rooms to always be 10% more expensive than the standard rooms.

-Hotel Weights and Comp-sets
+Step 5: Hotel Pricing Data Source and Comp-sets

 Customize Hotel Compsets